jerr-it/SpreadSimulator/README.md

 1. ~~Config via JSON~~
 2. ~~Statistics export using CSV~~
 3. ~~CLI Options/Flags~~
+4. NoGUI option
-4. (Live?)
+5. (Live?)
 Visual Statistics
-5. More Rendering Backends
+6. More Rendering Backends
-5. ???
+7. ???
-6. Profit
+8. Profit

 ## How it works
 In the following text the phrase within parenthesis will be a reference to above code snippets comments.